 I ended up getting up at 6am with LP and I felt terrible.
 My nose was blocked, my breathing wasn’t great and my eyes were streaming.
 LP played whilst I started inspecting the cottage.
 I noticed lines of black mold where the bedroom walls met the ceiling, and patches along the bottom of walls near the floor that had obviously been scrubbed off.
 The bathroom was still patchy, and had moldy patches on the ceiling too.

-It was at this point that Hubby and I decided we couldn’t stay in the cottage another night.
+It was at this point that Dave and I decided we couldn’t stay in the cottage another night.

 We had to be at a wedding 15mins away by Midday.
 We had to pack up everything into the car and we had to find somewhere else to live for a week.

 I was a complete mess.
 Luckily we had an internet connection and I’d brought my laptop with us, so I started hunting for holiday parks nearby with accommodation.
 By this point I’d packed up as much of our stuff as possible and it was 8am.
-Hubby went to the owners house to talk to him and get our money back, but it took over an hour to get a response!
+Dave went to the owners house to talk to him and get our money back, but it took over an hour to get a response!
+This really was not what we expected when we were looking at cottages to rent in Cornwall!

 So I started getting ready for the wedding, putting make up on whilst an emotional wreck is not the easiest of things to do.
 But somehow I managed to get ready and not look too bad!